saecki/zig-grep/paper/paper.typ

 The final implementation uses a hybrid of the two, each thread has a fixed size output buffer which can be written to without any synchronization.
 Once the buffer is full access to stdout is locked for other threads until the file is fully searched, but other workers can still access their thread-local output buffers.

 Text searching had been parallelized the search workers were now emptying the message queue too quickly, so walking the file system with multiple threads was up next.\
-This was heavily influenced by the Rust @rustlang `ignore` by the same author as, and also used in ripgrep.
+This was heavily influenced by the Rust @rustlang `ignore` by the same author as, and also used in ripgrep @ripgrep.
 A thread pool of "walkers" is used to search multiple directories simultaneously in a depth first manner to reduce memory consumption.
 A walker tries to pop of a directory iterator of a shared atomically synchronized stack, by blocking until one is available.
 Once it receives a directory it iterates through the remaining entries enqueueing any files encountered.
 If it encounters a subdirectory, the parent directory is pushed back onto the stack and the subdirectory is walked.
 Once all walkers are waiting for a new directory iterator all directories have been walked completely and the thread pool is stopped.

 == Command line argument parsing